-2.26.01: Is there a documented pest control program, including a copy of the contract with the extermination company (if used), Pest Control Operator license(s) (if baits are used) and insurance documents?
+5.12.01: Is there a documented pest control program, detailing the scope of the program, target pests and frequency of checks, including a copy of the contract with the extermination company (if used), Pest Control Operator license(s)/training (if baits are used), and insurance documents?

 Total compliance (15 points): There should be a documented pest control program in place detailing scope of the program, target pests and frequency of checks.
-If performed in-house the pest-control operators or equivalent should be registered, licensed or have documented formal training (if regulation does not require certification or registration) - note, the persons training and/or license should specify structural pest control or equivalent.
+If performed in-house, the pest-control operators or equivalent should be registered, licensed or have documented formal training (if regulation does not require certification or registration).
+Note that the person's training and/or license should specify structural pest control or equivalent, or have documentation to show that license includes structural pest control training if not specified on license.
 Any substitute operator's license credentials should also be on file.
-If the service is contracted, the pest control contract service/company should be licensed in structural pest control, insured and the contract should be documented (quoting scope of program, types of pests it covers and frequency of visits).
+If the service is contracted, the pest control contract service/company should be licensed in structural pest control, insured and the contract should be documented (quoting the scope of program, types of pests it covers and frequency of visits).
 Insurance document should ideally name the auditee as "additional insured".
-When licensing legislation does not apply e.g. in certain countries, there should be evidence of on-going training.
+When licensing legislation does not apply (e.g., in certain countries), there should be evidence of on-going training.
 Auditors should check documentation for expiry dates.